Monsour Counseling and Psychological Services

 • Students of Color Crisis Text Line: Text STEVE to 741-741

-If you are experiencing a life-threatening emergency, please call, if you are on campus, Campus Safety at 909-607-2000 (x72000 from any campus phone) or, if off-campus, please call 911.
+If you are experiencing a life-threatening emergency, and you are on campus, please call Campus Safety at 909-607-2000 or, if off-campus, please call 911.

 Chaplains (McAlister): 909-621-8685